capactio/capact/docs/investigation/multi-cluster/README.md

                   capact-action: helm.install
 ```

 If necessary we can introduce the `capact-target` property which can be used to mark a given step to be executed on a given cluster.
-Without `capact-target` step is not mutated and excuted where Argo was installed.
+Without `capact-target` step is not mutated and executed where Argo was installed.

 ```yaml
 # ...
   requires: